emmajanedrews/base-template/_posts/2018-01-26-how-do-cant-ask-salary-laws-work.md

 **A few areas across the country have recently passed can’t ask salary laws.** Like any new law, it can be a little complicated, so let me simplify it for you.

 Three states and one city have these laws in effect: California, Massachusetts, Delaware, and New York City.
 Oregon has passed a can’t ask salary law that will go into effect in January of 2019.
-Philadelphia also passed a can’t ask salary law, but that has been delayed due to some court actions. &nbsp;
+Philadelphia also passed a can’t ask salary law, but that has been delayed due to some court actions.

 {% include pullquote.html %}